Jim Eason: Radio career

 During his USAF assignment in Morocco, Eason broadcast a music call-in show over Armed Forces Radio in addition to his weather tower duties.
 (He left the USAF in 1963 from his last weather assignment in Merced.)
-1964 was Eason's first Bay Area broadcast, when he guest hosted “Records at Random” on KSFO, opening his show with Ray Charles “What’d I Say”.
-Between 1966 and 1967 Eason both created and hosted "Testing 1-2-3", a call-in game show on KCBS.
+In 1964 he had his first Bay Area broadcast guest-hosting “Records at Random” on KSFO, opening his show with Ray Charles “What’d I Say”.
+Between 1966 and 1967, Eason both created and hosted "Testing 1-2-3", a call-in game show on KCBS.
 In 1969, he joined KGO as a weekend talk show host after KCBS went to an all-news format.
-In 1970, Eason became a KGO week night talk show host.
+In 1970, Eason became a KGO weeknight talk show host.
 He moved to weekday afternoons in 1973, frequently interviewing visiting entertainers, authors, and public figures.

 In 1983, Eason portrayed poet Omar Khayam in the Capuchino Community Theatre production of Kismet, which was directed by close friend Jack Brooks (1935–1984), director, actor, singer, arts critic, and host of a Saturday morning KGO program.

-A longtime resident of the San Francisco area, Eason moved to Asheville, North Carolina, in 1993, where he broadcast his KGO talk show via high speed connection from his home studio.
+A longtime resident of the San Francisco area, Eason moved to Asheville, North Carolina, in 1993, where he broadcast his KGO talk show via high-speed connection from his home studio.
 He was one of the first to do this type of remote broadcast on a regular basis.
 In 1996, Eason moved his talk show to KGO's more conservative sister station KSFO, while continuing to broadcast from his home studio in Asheville.

 Throughout his long talk show career, Eason's show always ranked #1 for the afternoon time slot of 1 p.m. to 4 p.m., then 2 p.m. to 4 p.m.

 Eason quit KSFO radio due to a "philosophical" conflict with management in 2000, which marked his official retirement from broadcasting.
-KSFO had been his first San Francisco Bay Area radio broadcast gig, when he hosted one of their "Records at Random" shows in 1963.

 Jim returned to Northern California in 2003.
 He was inducted into the Bay Area Radio Hall of Fame in 2007.

+After a long illness, Jim died peacefully on February 8, 2025, at home.